D3stan/rsp-ecom/docs/stripe.md

 ## Payment Links
 Sell online without building a digital storefront.

-Accept a payment or sell subscriptions without building additional standalone websites or applications with Payment Links.
+Accept one-time payments without building additional standalone websites or applications with Payment Links.
 Share the link as many times as you want on social media, in emails, or on your website.

 Payment Links supports [more than 20 payment methods](https://docs.stripe.com/payments/payment-methods/payment-method-support.md#product-support)—including credit and debit cards, Apple Pay, and Google Pay.
 The payment link automatically uses your customer’s preferred browser language in [more than 30 languages](https://support.stripe.com/questions/supported-languages-for-stripe-checkout-and-payment-links).
 Learn more about the [features](#features), and create a payment link in the demo below.